xando/django-rocket-engine/docs/installation.rst

     env_variables:
       DJANGO_SETTINGS_MODULE: 'settings'

-Very list bit that needs to be done is to modify settings.
-Things that need to be done are presented in code snippet bellow:
+Things that need to be done in settings.py are presented in code snippet below:

 .. code-block:: python